s1s1ty/py-jsonq/readme.md

 * `index` -- index of the element to be returned.

-It will return the nth element of the collection.
+It will return the nth(n starts from 0) element of the collection.
 If the given index is a **positive** value, it will return the nth element from the beginning.
 If the given index is a **negative** value, it will return the nth element from the end.

 **example:**